kuehbiko/04-Technicals/SQL/README.md

+# SQL
-This is a collection of completed and upcoming SQL practice questions, course assignments and challenges that I have taken as part of my data analysis learning journey.
+This folder is a collection of completed and upcoming SQL practice questions, course assignments and challenges that I have taken as part of my data analysis learning journey.

 ### Table of Contents